Do you want to improve website SEO?

 2. Google My Business

-For local businesses who want to improve their SEO, Google My Business is a great place to start.
+For local businesses who want to improve SEO ranking, Google My Business is a great place to start.

 This tool enables businesses to provide potential customers with information such as hours of business, address and telephone number.

 Along with this, you’ll hope to consistently generate positive reviews through social media to improve rank on search engines.